 Below are resources, tools, and forms for current programming grant recipients of the United Arts Council of Raleigh and Wake County.
 Professional Development Grant (aka RAPG) recipients: manage your grant award here.

 The grantee shall acknowledge United Arts with the appropriate logo/credit line as appropriate.
 Refer to the Grant Contract for details.
-Two logos are available for download.
+See logos available for download.

 Forms & Reports

 - 2016-2017 Final Report (due June 30, 2017)